UK can decide which prisoners vote, says European Court

 In a summary of its judgement, the court said it "accepted the [UK] government's argument that each state has a wide discretion as to how it regulates the ban" both in terms of the type of offences covered and whether the matter should be defined in law or left for judges to decide.

-This comes seven years after the court first ordered the UK to rethink its absolute ban on convicted prisoners voting.'For Parliament'
+This comes seven years after the court first ordered the UK to rethink its absolute ban on convicted prisoners voting.

 The European court's judgement relates to a test case involving Italian Franco Scoppola, a convicted murderer who is demanding the right to vote.